spotware/cTraderFixPy/samples/ConsoleSample/README.md

 # Console Sample

-This is the console sample for Spotware OpenApiPy Python package.
+This is the console sample for cTrader FIX API Python package.

 It uses a single thread which is the Python main execution thread for both getting user inputs and sending/receiving messages to/from API.